 Full-time PhD students who are fully funded to provide research services are appointed as graduate research assistants.
 Full-time PhD students may also be appointed as departmental research assistants to provide assistance to a department or school in conducting research.

-Qualified master’s students and non-PhD doctoral students may be appointed in the grade of departmental research assistant II to provide assistance to a department or school in conducting research.
-Departmental research assistant IIs must be paid from institutional funds.
+Qualified master’s students, non-PhD doctoral students, and students enrolled in a post-baccalaureate program may be appointed in the grade of departmental research assistant II to provide assistance to a department or school in conducting research.

 The policies governing the level of compensation of student officers of instruction and research are governed by the SWC-UAW contract.
 Student officers can also consult with their dean’s office or their school website for information on the terms of their appointment.